SE-Extended/Themes/README.md

 # SE Extended Themes

 Welcome to the SE Extended Themes repository!
-Here, you can upload your custom themes and download themes created by others.
+Here, you can upload your custom themes and download themes created by other users

 ## How to Contribute a Theme

-1. **Fork this Repository**: Click the 'Fork' button at the top right of this page to create a copy of this repository in your account.
+1. **Fork this Repository**: Click the 'Fork' button at the top right of this page to create a copy of this repository on your account.
 2. **Upload Your Theme**:
     - Go to your forked repository.
     - Navigate to the `themes/` directory.